 Candidates who are running for office have the option to expend funds to support their campaign efforts.
 You are not expected to spend any money for campaigning.
 This is based on your personal decision.
 If candidates decide to spend money for their campaign, ASI does ask that candidates sign and follow the voluntary campaign spending limit pledge.

 There are detailed requirements outlined in the ASI Elections Handbook regarding campaigning, campaign expenditures and reporting.
 It is important you follow all requirements.
 It is the candidate’s responsibility to submit a Campaign Income & Expense Record even if they did not spend any money on campaigning.

-To run for a College seat, you must have declared a major in that particular college when you turn in the packet.
+To run for a College seat, you must have declared a major in that particular college when you submit your application.
 If University records show that you are still majoring in Journalism, you cannot run for the College of Business seat and must instead run for the College of Liberal Arts seat or Senator-at-Large.

-The digital elections packet can be found on BeachSync and shall include the elections calendar, position descriptions and an Application to Run for Office Form.
-Interested candidates must submit their application via BeachSync along with any additional required documentation, such as ballot and voter guide platforms and signature petition.
+The digital elections packet can be found on BeachSync and shall include the elections calendar, position descriptions and the Application to Run for Student Government Office.
+Interested candidates must submit their application via BeachSync along with any additional required documentation, such as candidate bio, photo, and campaign platform.

 Open and read the email Click on the link that says “CLICK HERE”

 If the link doesn’t work, go to URL address provided in the email and enter your username and password, also provided in the email.

 Read the Welcome Page and click on the “PROCEED” button.